jasiekg25/foodsharing/README.md

 - Node.js
 - Docker

+We also use additional platform accounts/apikeys in application:
+- Gmail account (to send mail notifications to our users)
+- Claudinary (to manage load/download photos)
+- Google Cloud Account (to use google's map)
+- GEOAPIFY (to geo search using their api)

 ## Load Mock Data
 To load mock data from csv files you need to be in `foodsharing` directory.
 We prepare some csv files in directory `app_dev` (which is also database name) \
 After running up docker containers check **3 first letter of db container hash**.